-The residential lands will provide housing choices to cater a mix of age, income, social groups, as well as tenure.
-Tenure includes, bareland condominium, condominium, and rental.
+Residential The residential lands uses will include provide housing choices to cater a mix of age, income, social groups, as well as tenure.
+Tenure may includes fee simple, bareland condominium, condominium, and rental.

 Developments may include private roadways and private amenities.
 The housing forms proposed are compact with walkable connections to surrounding neighbourhoods and services.
-Residential is proposed on both sides of Riel Drive.
+Residential is proposed on both sides of Riel Drive. styles that are not limited to: semi-detached, townhouse and apartment style housing that will have access to open space, parks, shopping, and transit.

-On the east side of Riel Drive, is the Midtown development.
-Midtown contains three character areas, which have a mix of housing product with slight difference between each character area.
+On the east side of Riel Drive in will be three character areas that are located within an area called Midtown.
+Midtown will have a mix of housing product with slight difference between each character area.
 Midtown will be developed to be a high-quality urban design site with appropriate building massing.
-The site will provide a seamless transition between different building heights and types.
+The site will provide a seamless transition between different building heights.